jondaiello/jondaiello-com/research/static-site-generators.md

 4. What are some of the best hosting options?
 5. More questions to come...

+## Requirements

+1. Works on Windows and Mac

 ## Your Role
 Know more than me?
 (You probably do.)
 Feel free to contribute!